jakubl7545/latex-access/CODE_OF_CONDUCT.md

 * Showing empathy towards other community members
 * Giving credit where credit is due

-Examples of unacceptable behavior by participants include:
+Examples of unacceptable behaviour by participants include:
-* The use of sexualized language or imagery and unwelcome sexual attention or advances, whether done publically or privately
+* The use of sexualized language or imagery and unwelcome sexual attention or advances, whether done publicly or privately
-* Trolling, insulting/derogatory comments, and personal or ideological attacks, whether done publically or privately
+* Trolling, insulting/derogatory comments, and personal or ideological attacks, whether done publicly or privately
 	* NOTE: An attack, by definition and implication, means that behaviour will not be tolerated when directed towards an individual, if it is deemed to be genuinely abusive (verbally, emotionally, socially, physically, or psychologically).
 Simple intellectual differences of opinion probably do not and will not fall into this category.
-	* NOTE: Ideology, by definition, includes but is not limited to: politics, philosophy, epistemology, law, theology, etc.  It it strongly anticipated that issues of this nature will be highly unlikely to occur in this environment.
+	* NOTE: Ideology, by definition, includes but is not limited to: politics, philosophy, epistemology, law, theology, etc.  It strongly anticipated that issues of this nature will be highly unlikely to occur in this environment.
 If anything of this nature does occur then the project owner / moderators / collaborators will make evaluative assessments at their own executive discretion.
 Mostly, if not categorically, such discussions will likely be considered by the community to be unhelpful, unproductive and out-of-bounds for this project.
 * Social bullying and isolation from others, especially when influencing others in the community to do the same to each other
 * Publishing others' private information, such as a physical or electronic address, without explicit permission